seermedical/seer-py/README.md

 # seer-py

-Python SDK for the Seer data platform, which handles authenticating a user, downloading channel data, and uploading labels/annotations.
+Python SDK for the Seer data platform, which handles authenticating a user, downloading channel or other data, and uploading labels/annotations.

 ## Install